“Success consists of going from failure to failure without loss of enthusiasm.” — Winston Churchill

 Oprah had a rocky start in life.
 As the daughter of a teenaged low-income mother, her start was anything but glamorous.
 In her early years, Oprah recounts that not only were her living conditions rough, but she was always sexually abused, starting at the age of 9, by her cousin, uncle, and a family friend.
 At the age of 14 Oprah got pregnant, but her son died shortly after birth.

 However, at the age of 14, Oprah was sent to live with her father, Vernon, in Tennessee.
-He helped her focus on her schooling, and she was subsequently accepted on a full scholarship to the University of Tennessee, majoring in communications.
+He helped her focus on her schooling, and she was subsequently accepted on a full scholarship to Tennessee State University, majoring in communications.
 In high school, and in her first two years of college, Winfrey interned at a local radio station, helping to develop a foundation for a career in media.

 But, even after Oprah was hired on to a local television station for the news, things didn’t go so easily.
 She was fired by the producer because she “unfit for television,” later taking a position with another station in Baltimore.
 Eventually, she hosted a local talk show named, People are Talking.